StevenBlack/hosts/readme.md

 #Amalgamated hosts file

-This repo consolidates several reputable `hosts` files and consolidates them into a single hosts file that you can use.
+This repo consolidates several reputable `hosts` files and consolidates them into a single amalgamated file with duplicates removed.

-**Currently this hosts file contains 26,827 unique entries.**
+**Currently this hosts file contains 26,826 unique entries.**

 ## Source of host data amalgamated here